neo4j/neo4j-graphrag-python/docs/source/user_guide_kg_builder.rst

         os.environ["OPENAI_API_KEY"] = "sk-..."

-If OpenAI is not an option, see :ref:`embedders` to learn how to use sentence-transformer or create your own embedder.
+If OpenAI is not an option, see :ref:`embedders` to learn how to use sentence-transformers or create your own embedder.

 The embeddings are added to each chunk metadata, and will be saved as a Chunk node property in the graph if `create_lexical_graph` is enabled in the `EntityRelationExtractor` (keep reading).